electron-react-boilerplate/docs/docs/roadmap.md

 #### Migrate to TypeScript from Flow (0.19.0)

 This is currently a work in progress for the ERB team.
 The reason why we waited for a while before migrating to TypeScript is because we wanted users to use ESLint and TypeScript as opposed to TypeScript and TSLint.
-ESLint and TypeScript integration was initially very unstable and experimental so we wanted to wait a while before migrating.
+ESLint and TypeScript integration was initially unstable and experimental so we wanted to wait a while before migrating.
 Now that the tooling is more stable, we have recently started working on the migration.

 #### Disabling Sourcemaps in Production (0.19.0)